mariiaromaniuk/Mastermind/README.md

 ## Further Development
 * Keep track of scores and provide a leaderboard (handle multiple user sessions and store the results in a database).
-* Use prerecorded audio files to help explain the current game state to players with vision loss.
+* Utilize Google Cloud Text-to-Speech Java API and/or prerecorded audio files to help explain the current game state to players with vision loss.
 * Option to generate a secret code locally in case if internet connection is not available.
 * Adjust the timer countdown according to the difficulty level.
+* Speed test for AI.

 ## How To Run
 * Download the Mastermind project folder from this Github repository